-Under the Immigration Act 2014 all landlords now have the legal responsibility to carry out a 'Right to Rent' check to ensure that a prospective tenant and other permitted adult occupiers have the right to live in the UK.
+All landlords now have the legal responsibility to carry out a 'Right to Rent' check to ensure that a prospective tenant and other permitted adult occupiers have the right to live in the UK.
 We can assume responsibility where, as part of the services provided under this agreement, we undertake prospective tenant referencing on your behalf as set out above, we will assume responsibility for carrying out the initial right to rent checks.